The Sample Complexity of Online Reinforcement Learning: A Multi-model Perspective: Related work

+Our algorithms do not introduce optimism in the face of uncertainty, thereby avoiding the computation of confidence intervals and optimisitic policies (in Alg.~\ref{Alg:S1} policies can even be computed offline).
+However, exploration must be incorporated and analyzed explicitly, and we rely on the notion of persistence of excitation to do so.
+Persistence of excitation has a rich history in system identification, statistics, and adaptive control \citep{LjungIdentification,slotine}, and is tailored to continuous state-action systems, unlike eluder dimension, Bellman-rank, etc., which are rooted in (linear) Markov decision processes and dynamic programming.
+We further use packing numbers, which is standard and well-established, as a complexity measure for our function class.
+The overall policy-regret guarantees share a similar square root dependence on $N$ with state-of-the-art algorithms based on the principle of optimism, but feature a complexity measure suitable for continuous state-action systems.

+\textbf{The separation principle} describes the algorithmic idea of separating identification and optimal control.
+This approach has turned out to be very effective for linear quadratic regulators \citep[see, e.g.,][]{dean2018regret,mania2019certainty,simchowitz2020naive}.
+The earlier work by \cite{dean2018regret} incorporated model-uncertainty via a robust control synthesis; however it was later found \citep{mania2019certainty,simchowitz2020naive} that the robust control synthesis can be replaced by solving the standard linear quadratic regulator problem, thereby simplifying control synthesis.
+The works by \cite{mania2019certainty,simchowitz2020naive} offer improved policy-regret guarantees and lower bounds \citep{simchowitz2020naive}.

+This work shares the idea of certainty-equivalence with \cite{mania2019certainty,simchowitz2020naive}, but with the key difference that model candidates are sampled from a posterior over models rather than the maximum a-posteriori.
+The posterior sampling enables a Hedge-type analysis that facilitates generalization beyond linear systems, whereas the works mentioned rely on perturbation bounds to discrete Riccati equations, which are tailored to linear time-invariant systems.
+We further recover a $\mathcal{O}(\sqrt{d_\mathrm{u}Np})$ policy-regret guarantee for linear systems matching \cite{simchowitz2020naive}.

 \textbf{Multi-model adaptive control} emphasizes the versatility of a system to handle diverse operating conditions by switching among multiple candidate models and associated controllers \citep{narendra1997adaptive,anderson2000multiple,hespanha2001multiple,muehlebachRegret,iannelliRegret}.
-There is a supervisory controller that tracks the performance of the running controller and, if necessary, applies another more appropriate controller based on switching logic.
+There is a supervisory policy that tracks the performance of the running controller and, if necessary, applies another more appropriate one based on a switching logic.
 Oftentimes the switching criterion follows the model (and the corresponding controller) with the smallest estimation error integral \citep{liberzon2003switching,anderson2008challenges} or implements performance-based falsification \citep{safonov1997unfalsified}.
-The above works mainly focus on asymptotic stabilization, whereas this article explores online reinforcement learning characterized by nonasymptotic policy regret measures.
+These works mainly focus on asymptotic stabilization, whereas this article explores online reinforcement learning characterized by nonasymptotic policy-regret.